February 22, 2021

 Finally, the data can also be stored for batch processing or archiving.

-We’ll cover the other big, commonly used category of data, relational data, in our next post.
-We’ll outline how to collect it, and we’ll also briefly describe two other common sources of data.
+Now that you've learned about collecting event data, check out Data Collection (Part 2), where we cover the other big, commonly used category of data, relational data and briefly touch on two other common sources of data.

 Sign up for Free and Start Sending Data